IBM-Bluemix-Docs/ComposeForMongoDB/connecting-bluemix-app.md

 ## Connecting using the 'Hello World' sample app

 The [compose-mongodb-helloworld-nodejs](https://github.com/IBM-Bluemix/compose-mongodb-helloworld-nodejs) sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForMongoDB}} service using the provided credentials.
-The application creates, reads from, and writes to a database
+The application creates, reads from, and writes to a database.

 Download the sample app and follow the instructions in the readme file.
 Then, in your application details page in Bluemix, click **View APP** to view the contents of the *examples* table.